FANSAN6190/its_app_client/README.md

 # its_app_client
-Mobile application for Civic Issues Tracking System
+Mobile application for Civic Issues Tracking